Spectral analysis of the diffusion operator with random jumps from the boundary: An operator-theoretic setting and basic properties

-with any $\epsilon>0$.
-Choosing $\epsilon=4$, we see that $H+\frac{1}{16}$ is accretive. \item $H$ has purely \textbf{real eigenvalues}.
+Since $\phi'(\half)$ is an arbitrary complex number, the desired claim follows by sending~$\eps$ to zero and recalling the convexity of the numerical range. \item $H$ has purely \textbf{real eigenvalues}.
 This striking property can be shown \emph{a priori}, without solving the eigenvalue problem explicitly, as follows.
 Multiplying the first equation in~\eqref{problem} by~$\psi'$, we arrive at the first integral

 Using the boundary conditions of~\eqref{problem}, we thus deduce that the derivative of any eigenfunction~$\psi$ of~$H$ satisfies

 We divide the analysis into two cases now. \begin{enumerate} \item Let $\psi'(\half a) = \psi'(\half)$.
 Then~$\psi$ is a solution of the problem $-\psi''=\lambda\psi$ in $(\half a,\half)$, subject to periodic boundary conditions $\psi(\half a) = \psi(\half)$ and $\psi'(\half a) = \psi'(\half)$.
 This is a self-adjoint problem and thus $\lambda \in \Real$.
 Actually,